 The capital city of England seems to dominate the international image of the UK and many other cities are not usually considered in most tourists’ plans.
 Of course, the city of Big Ben and Beefeaters is certainly worth visiting, as it is a world class capital with many impressive art galleries, historical sites, restaurants, parks and gardens.

 If you only visit London you are missing out on many of the other fantastic UK cities which each have their own unique characteristics.

 Ten Lovely UK Cities to Visit Besides London

-Here are ten great cities to visit besides London during your next trip to the UK:
+Here are ten great UK cities to visit besides London during your next trip to the UK:

 The capital city of Scotland is as layered with history as a medieval oil painting, with its castle perched on the hill and the narrow cobblestone streets of the Old Town leading you past quaint shops and pubs until you emerge on the bustling thoroughfare of the Royal Mile.
 The city of Edinburgh really comes to life in August during the Fringe Festival, the largest independent theatre festival in the world when hundreds of improv troupes, comedians and theatre companies flock to the city creating a full-on smorgasbord of culture.

 Back in Roman times, the city of Bath was a popular destination for its natural hot springs.
 The Roman period baths are still intact and have been surrounded by gorgeous Medieval and Georgian architecture throughout the ages.
 Steeped in many centuries of history, this great Somerset city is often praised for its restaurants, theatres, museums, nightclubs and walking tours.

 This medieval walled city is the second most visited destination in England and is heaven for architecture and history geeks.
 The city has some of the best preserved historical buildings in all of Europe, including its York Minster Cathedral which is a stunning Gothic masterpiece which will make your neck tired from gazing at its soaring ceilings.